julien-muke/react-app-ec2-terraform/README.md

 3. Open `main.tf` in your code editor (VS Code), copy and paste the configuration below.

+⚠️Note: Here’s a Terraform script to deploy a React.js app on AWS using an EC2 instance with Nginx.
+The setup includes:

-⚠️Note: This script provisions an EC2 instance:
+✅ Provisioning an EC2 instance <br/>

-✅ Installing Node.js and npm
+✅ Installing Nginx <br/>
-✅ Cloning the React app from GitHub
-✅ Building the app
+✅ Deploying a React.js app <br/>
+✅ Configuring security groups <br/>
-✅ Deploying it to Nginx
+✅ Using user data to automate setup <br/>

 ```bash